 The Corescore is not a universal truth of how good running shoes are.
 Here are a few potential flaws:

 - Brands have a special interest in high Corescores on any of their own running shoes and low Corescores on all other brands.
 They might try to manipulate the Corescore by adding many user ratings.
 We are aware of this, and this has in fact been a problem (the brands will not be mentioned).
 Our way to avoid the problem is by making each user rating IP restricted.
 Each user can only give 1 rating to each shoe.
 In addition, we have a spam-detecter that tries to detect if certain patterns appear, which we obviously will not explain how works here.

 - Some experts are biased since they get free samples (and cash) from brands.

 - Experts who do not give a numerical score will be judged by three independent RunRepeat members.
 We try to be as neutral as possible, but we cannot guarantee that some members will attribute some expert reviews with a slightly more positive score because they themselves are personally biased with own experiences of that specific running shoe.

-- An expert might have done 18 reviews without knowing more about running shoes that an expert who published 2 reviews, though the first' reviews will be weighted higher.
+- An expert might have done 18 reviews without knowing more about running shoes than an expert who has published 2 reviews, though his/her reviews weights more in the final calculation.